The INJECTABLES PLUS Study

 Medical histories, questionnaires, physical exams, blood draws, and injections (a shot given in the muscle) and infusions (given through vein in the arm)

-$20 per visit starting at Entry and $50 per infusion
+$20 per visit starting at the Screening Visit and $50 per infusion

 ACTU Screening 206-773-7129 (call or text)